If you love chocolate and mint, you’ll swoon for this three layer Mint Chocolate Cake with homemade buttercream and crushed mint Oreo cookies.

 - green food coloring (if desired)

-In a large mixing bowl, add both boxes of cake mix.
+- In a large mixing bowl, add both boxes of cake mix.
 Add the softened butter, replacing the oil (using the same measurements for butter that is called for oil).
 Add in the eggs and mix well.
-Replace the water with the same measurement of hot coffee, adding in slowing and mixing well.
+Replace the water with the same measurement of hot coffee, adding in slowing, and the peppermint extract and mixing well.